 Students have the option of completing a 3-credit extended essay (GRSJ 510) instead of writing a 9-credit thesis.
-An essay of 40 pages maximum (9500 words), will be written under the supervision of a faculty member or Faculty Associate.
+An essay of approximately 30 pages (7500 words) maximum, will be written under the supervision of a faculty member or Faculty Associate.
 A second reader assesses the final version.
 The grade is determined by the supervisor and second reader.
 It is the student’s responsibility to find both a supervisor and second reader for the essay.
 An oral defense is not required.
 The work may develop an essay previously completed as part of a graduate seminar or pursue a new topic.
 The supervisor and second reader should ideally provide advice in identifying suitable publication outlets and a strategy for bringing the essay to publication.

 It is expected that the supervisor of the essay and student will meet on at least three occasions during the process:

 - in setting up the topic, reading list and expectations;

 - once a first draft of the essay is complete;